 In the McClaren Vale - don't miss Samuel's Gorge.
 A lovely little atmospheric cellar door where you can taste the great Shiraz and grungy Tempranillo.

 Penny's Hill is also a nice spot to try a good drop or two, but for me it's all about the fabulous lunch in the gorgeous homestead-feel building.
-Make a reservation! about 10 years ago
+Make a reservation! over 10 years ago

 Since I have a weakness for asian food, BBQ King in Chinatown is excellent and cheap.
 There's also $1.50 lassis in the food court.
 Opposite BBQ King is a supermarket with durians and a bubble tea stall with the best bubble tea I have had in Australia.